Justice and Society Program

 Justice and Society Seminars

-The moderators for the 2015 Justice and Society Seminar will be Dr. Sanford Levinson, Professor of Law and Government at the University of Texas and Visiting Professor of Law at Harvard Law School, and Hon.
+The moderators for the 2015 Justice and Society Seminar were Dr. Sanford Levinson, Professor of Law and Government at the University of Texas and Visiting Professor of Law at Harvard Law School, and Hon.
 Deanell Reece Tacha, Dean and Professor at Pepperdine University School of Law and former Chief Judge of the U.S. Court of Appeals for the Tenth Circuit.

 Every summer the Justice and Society Seminar, co-founded by the late Supreme Court Justice Harry A. Blackmun and held in Aspen, brings together individuals from diverse backgrounds to discuss what we mean by justice and how a just society ought to structure its legal, judicial, and political institutions.